Arrays and Lists in SQL Server

 Every now and then I will refer to the query plans and try to describe them as well as I can.
 If you are really geeky, you can download the plans from queryplans.zip.
 This file includes a BCP file and a format file.
 You need this table:

-CREATE TABLE queryplans (method varchar(20) NOT NULL,
+CREATE TABLE queryplans (testsuite varchar(8) NOT NULL,

 datatype char(3) NOT NULL